Medical Device Development Process – The Full and Only Guide You’ll Ever Need

 • When?

 • Where and How?
-(Hospitals, physicians, clinics/health professional, patients)
+(Hospitals, physicians, clinics/health professionals, patients)

 3 Device discovery